The addiction and compulsive behaviours neuroscience clinic.

 MPC also provides comprehensive training to the next generation of Clinical Psychology and Neuropsychology practitioners through the Doctor of Psychology programs.

-Our clinicians work with MICCN's researchers to ensure rapid translation of the latest findings into improvements in the assessment, treatment, and prevention of mental health and brain disorders.
+Our clinicians work with the Turner Institute's researchers to ensure rapid translation of the latest findings into improvements in the assessment, treatment, and prevention of mental health and brain disorders.

 The Monash FEAR Clinic is a specialty treatment and research clinic housed within the Monash Psychology Centre.
 The FEAR Clinic: